ReCycle: Resilient Training of Large DNNs using Pipeline Adaptation

+Our work focuses on ensuring that the system remains operational even when parts of it fail.
+A common method is to use \textit{warm} spares, preloaded with model parameters to reduce recovery time.
+While this ensures that training efficiency returns to pre-failure levels, it becomes costly as systems scale and fault frequency rises.
+Spare servers need similar network bandwidth as the ones they replace, adding networking costs and requiring coarse-grained allocation~\cite{google-ocs}.
+For example, training a 530B GPT model requires 280 spare GPUs, provisioned according to the full capacity of a data parallel group, increasing costs by 11\%~\cite{megatron-sc}.
+Use of \textit{cold} spares to run small jobs can offset some of these costs, however eviction delays upon failure can cause significant stalls for large jobs.

-The alternative approach is to continue training with the largest possible subset of functional resources. {\it Ideally, when $x\%$ of GPU servers fail, training can continue at no less than $(100-x)\%$ of the fault-free throughput}.
-The simplest method, sometimes referred to as \emph{elastic batching}, is to drop a whole data parallel (DP) group when a node fails~\cite{dynamic-data-dropout, dynamic-mini-batching}.
-The remaining data parallel groups can proceed with the same parallelization scheme.
-While straightforward, this method has substantial drawbacks.
-A single node failure results in \(PP \times TP\) nodes going offline, decreasing the total throughput by \(1/DP\) (e.g., 17\% when training a 1000B parameter GPT model~\cite{megatron-sc}).
-Moreover, this requires reducing the training batch size or recompiling the program to optimize each data parallel group for a larger portion of the batch.
-This can disrupt the balance and efficiency of the entire training job.
+An alternative approach is to continue training with the largest subset of available resources.
+Ideally, if \(x\%\) of GPU servers fail, training proceeds at no less than \((100 - x)\%\) of fault-free throughput.
+A simple method, known as elastic batching, drops an entire data parallel group when a node fails, allowing the remaining groups to continue with the same parallelization~\cite{dynamic-data-dropout, dynamic-mini-batching}.
+However, this approach has significant drawbacks, as a single node failure can take \(PP \times TP\) nodes offline, reducing throughput by \(1/DP\) (e.g., 17\% for a 1T parameter GPT model~\cite{megatron-sc}).
+Moreover, this approach requires reducing the batch size or recompiling the program to optimize each data parallel group for a larger batch portion, disrupting the balance and efficiency of the training job.

-Two recent projects have instead utilized pipeline parallelism for efficient training in the presence of failures without spares.
-Bamboo~\cite{bamboo} draws inspiration from RAID~\cite{raid} and designs a pipeline for redundant computation (RC).
-Each pipeline stage is redundantly computed on two nodes, even in the fault-free case.
-When a node fails, its backup node steps up and computes the forward and backward passes of the failed node.
-Bamboo uses RC even in the absence of faults.
-While RC tries to hide some overhead in pipeline bubbles, its extra computational overhead still significantly drops training throughput (see Section~\ref{sec:evaluation}).
-RC also replicates the state of each pipeline stage in two nodes, increasing GPU memory pressure and limiting its scalability.
-Finally, Bamboo needs to restart with a full reconfiguration from a checkpoint for as few as two failures, e.g., when two adjacent nodes fail.
+Two recent projects use pipeline parallelism for fault-tolerant training without spares.
+Bamboo~\cite{bamboo}, drawing inspiration from RAID~\cite{raid}, employs redundant computation (RC) where each pipeline stage is replicated on two nodes, even in fault-free cases.
+When a node fails, its backup handles its and forward and backward passes of failed node.
+Though RC hides some overhead in pipeline bubbles, it still significantly reduces throughput (see Section~\ref{sec:evaluation}) and increases GPU memory pressure, limiting scalability.
+Moreover, Bamboo must restart with a full reconfiguration from a checkpoint for as few as two adjacent node failures.